LorisNanni91/ProgettoRobotica/README.md

 <h1>Dependencies</h1>

-Install Swi-Prolog, you can find ad this link: <br>
+Install Swi-Prolog, you can find at this link: <br>
 https://www.swi-prolog.org/Download.html

 I used Swi-Prolog with 64 bit architecture version, but if you have Python 32 bit, you have to install Swi-Prolog 32 bit.